What is cellulite?

 How does Red Light Therapy help?

 Red Light Therapy reduces body fat and cellulite by using medical-grade 5w LEDs to project clinically proven red and near-infrared wavelengths.
-More specifically, red light at 660nm and near-infrared light 850nm provides a therapeutic effect this condition by increasing mitochondria, blood circulation, and collagen production.
+More specifically, red light at 660nm and near-infrared light 850nm provides a therapeutic effect by increasing mitochondria, blood circulation, and collagen production.

 Learn more about How Red Light Therapy Works.